CmdrAvegan/WiZ-Volume-Visualizer/README.md

    - Locate **Stereo Mix**, right-click, and select **Enable**.
 2. **Set Stereo Mix as the Default Device**:
    - Right-click **Stereo Mix** and choose **Set as Default Device**.
 3. Select Stereo Mix in the GUI as your audio device.
+(Select the Stereo Mix with the correct device index and configurations.)

 ### Option 2: Using VB Audio Cable and Voicemeeter
 If Stereo Mix is unavailable, follow these steps: